SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ![Bankroll curve with longest drawdown annotated](images/drawdown_context1.png)

 - **Sharp Decline (peak → trough): 36 tournaments, 3.2 days** — the $14.36 loss happened here
-- **Recovery (trough → back to prior peak): 118 tournaments, 11.0 days** — a slow grind with a flattened profit curve ending with a dip at tournament 361 ($39.11) — $2.29 above the global trough — marked by the transition from red to purple in the right part of the Recovery phase on the graph.
+- **Recovery (trough → back to prior peak): 118 tournaments, 11.0 days** — a slow grind with a flattened profit curve.
+The final dip ending at tournament 361 is marked by the transition from red to purple shading in the right part of the Recovery phase on the graph.

 ### Context: Good News All Around

 The upswings immediately before and after this drawdown, labeled Before: Ascent and After: Ascent, are, respectively, the **2nd-longest and longest** sustained upswings in the entire 1,014-tournament history.
 The period following reverts to essentially the career-average pace ($0.145–0.157/tournament vs. $0.169 overall).
+So, the longest longest observed drawdown was book-ended by the good news of solid upswings.

 ![Wider context around the longest drawdown](images/drawdown_context.png)